 Moreover, the quality of the steel might impact cookware rusting; the steel must contain 16% chromium to resist rusting effectively.

 High-quality stainless pans have about 18% to 20% chromium and will be costly.
-Furthermore, cooking very acidic food frequently over the pan might result in rusting.
+Furthermore, cooking very acidic food frequently over the pan might rust.

 Is Discolored Stainless Steel Safe?